robinrojh/tp/docs/UserGuide.md

 Calculates the cost of all Procedures that happen at any time on a specified date.

 **Format:** `calculate <DATE>`
-- `calculate` refers to the command of calculating cost of all Procedures on a specified date.
+- `calculate` refers to the command of calculating the cost of all Procedures on a specified date.
 - `DATE` is in the format of dd/MM/YYYY, e.g. 23/03/2022.
   - Error will be thrown if the date is invalid.